victorVerlaenen/Snake-genetic-algorithm/README.md

 Population size is 100 because of the time it takes to test a bigger population.
 At first initialize weights with a value between -1 and 1.

+# The network
+  My layers are basicly just matrices.
+The size of my hidden layers is 15.
+  To get the output just do the dotproduct between the inputvec and the hidden layers.
+  Do the same with that result til you get an output of size 4.
+  The highest value is chosen as the output direction.

 # Fitness function:
   F = record * 5000 - deaths * 150 - avg_steps * 100 - penalties * 1000